Ladder521/PINKY/README.md

-ji# PINK_PASSWORD
-pink is a python based tool made exclusively for generating a password to our desired password length. for ❤️ by ❤️ of ❤️
+Pink is a python based tool made exclusively for generating a password to our desired password length. for ❤️ by ❤️ of ❤️